 Repeat that 4 times and you’re ready to run.

-By incorporating this warm up into your run routine, you’re preventing injuries by getting your muscles ready for whatever comes their way, and ultimately ensuring your best possible run!
+By incorporating this warm up into your beginner running routine, you’re preventing injuries by getting your muscles ready for whatever comes their way, and ultimately ensuring your best possible run!

 Stretching is crucial in keeping you healthy and injury-free.
 To get you going, check out this video on how to stretch after your run.